rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

   return pvVar1; // we return plain ptr in async manner }
 ```
-  - I found it while analyzing code coverage
+  - I found it while analyzing code coverage reports, spoting uncovered interesting code blocks
-  - The root cause: you can race ChangeNotify + async Cancel packets, ChangeNotify will try to delete object as the refcount of its work item drops to 0, but cancel can race this process while work_item is still found in LookupList.
-Thus later execution of cancel packet ( as async flag was done, first phase was just by validation of cancel packet and looking up - refcounting from 0 back to 1 ), will deref free-ed work_item.
+  - The root cause: you can race ```ChangeNotify``` + async ```Cancel``` packets, ChangeNotify will try to delete object as the refcount of its work item drops to 0, but ```cancel``` can race this process while work_item is still found in LookupList.
+Thus later execution of ```cancel``` packet ( as async flag was done, first phase was just by validation of ```cancel``` packet and looking up - refcounting from 0 back to 1 ), will deref free-ed work_item.
 At first sight, it all seemed good, refcounting in place, locking too..
-Though strange logic of removing an object from a list from objects own destructor.
+Though strange logic of removing an object from a list from the object's own destructor.
 Also interesting we can acquire object which have refcount == 0 once it already acquired refcount >= 1
-  - How I fuzzed it: adding a particular flag to cancel packet, and let automation do its job in 5mins hit.. and to be honest looked at that logic with my eyes before triggering it by fuzzer and ...
+  - How I fuzzed it: adding a particular flag to ```cancel``` packet, and let automation do its job in 5mins hit.. and to be honest looked at that logic with my eyes before triggering it by fuzzer and ...
 I did not find it:

 ```
 vmusrv!SrvFreeWorkItem+0x1bc: